fahim150283/E-commerce-app/README.md

-# Simpple E-commmerce app to work with
+# Simple E-commmerce app to work with